πŸŽ„ Get 20% off from our JavaScript course for the holidays! πŸŽ„

 false && falsefalse

-Note that when using logical OR, we will only get a false value if all operands are false.
-We can also combine different logical operators together, so we could have the following:
+Note that when using logical OR, we'll only get a false value if all operands are false.
+We can also combine different logical operators, so we can have the following:

 Copied to clipboard!
 Playground